jfredett/hazel/LOG.md

 position for later use, so I'm starting to think of what that might look like.
 In particular I suspect something like the `familiar` system would be used to maintain that index and cache.
 Ultimately this sort of works as a file format for a database, and `hazel` acts as an interface to that database.

+# 10-DEC-2024

+## 1314 - familiars

+I've been chipping away at this and I've gone for a bit of a tweak, embedding a lot of what was `ChessAction` into the Play trait first class.
+It's still tied to specific move/boardrep types, but I think that's okay for the moment.
+I need the boardrep because I need to support 'setup' commands, and obviously I need the movetype, but I dislike how things work in the current model and would prefer it to be more generic.

+The next step is to get `Familiar` correctly evaluating to arbitrary positions in the variation; once I can do that, I can start working to extract the type assumptions.